Luzifer/twitch-bot/docs/content/configuration/events.md

 ## `stream_offline`

 The channels stream went offline.
-(This event has some delay to the real category change!)
+(This event has some delay to the real button-press to "stop stream"!)

 Fields: